|

 The Health and Human Rights Project (HaHRP), a project of American Jews for a

-Just Peace (AJJP), announces its next delegation to Israel/Palestine, and we
+Just Peace (AJJP), takes delegations to Israel/Palestine, and we

-the health and mental health track will have the opportunity to work with health
+the delegation has the opportunity to work with health

 care providers in different settings for a few days at a time.

-The human rights and activism track will consist of meetings together as
+The human rights and activism track consists of meetings together as

 a large group and customized to participants’ individual interests and